Table of Contents

 Remember that although you want the mop/squeegee to be damp, you don’t want to get it too wet or it won’t pick up the hair and might even end up damaging your furniture.

 4Rubber Gloves as a cheap alternative to other methods

-You can also get dog hair off furniture by using a more common household item: rubber gloves (latex can work too).
-We all have them, whether they’re for doing dishes, scrubbing floors or even the thin medical kind that you may have in your first aid kit in the bathroom closet.
+We all have them, whether they’re for doing dishes, scrubbing floors, or even the thin medical kind that you may have in your first aid kit in the bathroom closet.
 Rubber gloves are a more specific and tactical way to remove pet hair from the furniture.

 5Damp Washcloth for fast low-cost dog hair removal